 The steps are the same for all recent windows versions.
 For Unix-like systems the above law is also true and the steps are different but also done in just a few minutes and similar (e.g. booting a live system and chroot into the root partition of the physical computer)

 I will show the steps for a virtual machine, but its the same as for physical computers.
-The only difference is, that when it is a virtual machine, I will boot from a mounted ISO image instead using an USB-stick to boot from.
+The only difference is, that when it is a virtual machine, I will boot from a mounted ISO image instead of using an USB-stick to boot from.

 I will mount here a Windows 10 ISO Image but you can also use a Windows Server version or any other recent Windows version, it doesn’t matter, we just need to boot a Windows version in a limited state, where only the bare essentials are started (aka Windows RE) to access the actual OS volume from our domain controller.